kb230557/Leaflet-Shiny-Demo/README.md

 Shiny applications can be published online for free by creating an account with [shinyapps.io](http://www.shinyapps.io/), RStudio’s hosting service for Shiny apps.

 For those interested in learning more, check out:
 - https://github.com/Robinlovelace/Creating-maps-in-R
 - https://rstudio.github.io/leaflet/
 - https://shiny.rstudio.com/tutorial/

+Questions on this respository can be sent to kbemis@cookcountyhhs.org.